 Follow these three simple rules to reduce your chances of developing blackheads:

 Don’t use self-tanners on your face.
-Since the ingredients in many self-tanning products can take up residence in your pores, it’s best to skip these products to help reduce the risk of blackheads forming.
+The ingredients in many self-tanning products can take up residence in your pores and cause blackheads.
+Excessive use of makeup and creams can similarly block pores.

 Don’t overuse acne products.
-Overusing skin care products developed to fight acne (such as those containing sulphur, salicylic acid, and benzol peroxide) can easily overwhelm and dehydrate your skin, resulting in more blackheads popping up on your nose and face as your pores will produce even more sebum to combat your skin’s dryness.
+Overusing skin care products developed to fight acne (such as those containing sulphur, salicylic acid, and benzol peroxide) as well as exfoliants or scrubs can easily overwhelm and dehydrate your skin.
+This can lead to more blackheads popping up on your nose and face as your pores will produce even more sebum to combat your skin’s dryness.

 Don’t skip moisturising.
 When you have dry skin, your sebaceous glands will produce more oil to prevent further dehydration, increasing the number of blackheads peppering your face.
 The best way to combat this is to use a daily moisturiser, as part of the skin care regimen.